Parsh/BlockchainX/README.md

 # BlockchainX

-BlockchainX is a full fledged blockchain application.
-Specifically, it's a peer-to-peer electronic cash system, inspired by Bitcoin, with cryptocurrency: CoinX.
+BlockchainX is a full-fledged blockchain application.
+Specifically, it's a peer-to-peer electronic cash system, inspired by Bitcoin, with CoinX as it's cryptocurrency.

 ## Getting Started